 If you like U-Pick farms, here’s a place to grab your bucket and get busy.
 Spring kicks off the blueberry season and the Florida Blueberry Festival also takes place in April.
 But there’s plenty more to pick including strawberries, blackberries, peaches, pears, corn, vegetables, melons, loquats, and (muscadine) grapes.

 Little Rock Community Cannery

 Want to preserve your down-home Florida freshness?
 Little Rock Cannery north of Brooksville on US Hwy.
 98 is a very special community effort.
-Canneries, once popular during the World War II when Victory Gardens were common, are a rare find nowadays.
+Canneries, once popular during World War II when Victory Gardens were common, are a rare find nowadays.

-Manager Kathi Comandi demonstrates canning process
+Manager Kathi Comandi demonstrates the canning process

 This old fashioned cannery is housed in a building dating to 1941 when it served as a schoolhouse, and later as an orphanage and library.
 The community came together and transformed the building into a cannery for public use.
-A commercial kitchen with pressure cookers, equipment, and utensils provide all the essentials for those who want to preserve their food quickly and efficiently.
-Canners call ahead to schedule their time, and arrive with recipe in hand, bringing their own ingredients and jars.
+A commercial kitchen with pressure cookers, equipment, and utensils provide all the essentials for those who want to preserve their food quickly and also efficiently.
+Canners call ahead to schedule their time, and arrive with a recipe in hand, bringing their own ingredients and jars.

-Open to the public through a day pass ($10) or an annual pass.
+Open to the public through a day pass ($10) or also an annual pass.
 Be sure to call ahead for reservations.